AdobeDocs/express-add-ons-docs/src/pages/guides/develop/index.md

 }

 ```

 ## Drag and Drop
-If you want to allow a user to drag and drop items from your add-on to the document, you can use the methods provided for this in the [add-on SDK](https://developer.adobe.com/express-add-ons/docs/references/addonsdk/).
-An example of this is shown below:
+If you want to allow a user to drag and drop items from your add-on to the document, you can use the [methods provided in the add-on SDK](https://developer.adobe.com/express-add-ons/docs/references/addonsdk/addonsdk-app/#enabledragtodocument).
+There are also several [code samples](https://developer.adobe.com/express-add-ons/docs/samples) that implement drag and drop, including the [import-images-using-oauth](https://developer.adobe.com/express-add-ons/docs/samples/#import-images-using-oauth), [Dropbox](https://developer.adobe.com/express-add-ons/docs/samples/#dropbox), [pix](https://developer.adobe.com/express-add-ons/docs/samples/#pix) and more that you can reference.
+Some example use cases are shown below:

 ### Example using local images
 ```js